How to Identify Bottle Refusal in Babies

 What Is Bottle Refusal?

-Bottle refusal is when a baby consistently resists or rejects taking milk from a bottle—even if they’ve taken one before, or even if they’ve never tried.
-This can happen whether your baby is breastfed, formula-fed, or somewhere in between.
+Bottle refusal happens when a baby consistently resists or rejects milk from a bottle — even if they’ve taken one before or even if they’ve never tried.
+It can happen with breastfed, formula-fed, or mixed-fed babies and is often triggered by transitions such as:

-- When mom returns to work after exclusively breastfeeding
+- When mom returns to work after exclusive breastfeeding

-- When someone new tries feeding the baby
+- When a new caregiver starts feeding the baby

 - When routines or environments change